arm-university/arm-future-skills/Arm Takeaway US version.md

 - [Arm & partners’ case studies on global projects](https://www.arm.com/company/success-library)

 Additional materials:

 - [Team Topologies by Skelton &
   Pais](https://itrevolution.com/product/team-topologies/)

 # Skill: Adaptability & Continuous Learning

-Why it matters:
+### Why it matters:
-Technology changes fast — Arm engineers constantly learn new skills and adapt to new markets.
+Technology changes fast—Arm engineers constantly learn new skills and adapt to new markets.

-Evidence this skill by being able to say you have:
+### Evidence this skill by being able to say you have:
 “Learned and applied a new tool quickly to complete a task.”

 For example, be able to say that you have:
 “Taught myself TensorFlow basics to build a simple image classifier.”

-How to Develop Yourself and Get Ahead of the Pack:
+### How to Develop Yourself and Get Ahead of the Pack:

 - Take AP Computer Science courses in high school to prepare for college-level computing pathways.